gilesjohn/PHP-contact/README.md

 Simple PHP contact page

 # Requirements:
- - Standard PHP 5 setup
+ - Standard PHP 5 setup with working mail function
  - Apache Web Server
+ - Invisible recaptcha

 # Setup Instructions:
 These instructions are for a specific user of this software, you may require a different setup